fradeleo/ML_Engineer_Capstone/README.md

 Capstone Project for the Udacity &amp; AWS's Machine Learning Engineer Nanodegree

+Please refer to the Capstone Report.pdf file for a documented walk-through of the project and to The Capstone Project.ipynb for the code.

 ## Data Source
 "M5 Forecasting - Accuracy" Kaggle Competition (Walmart data)